 Changes in an account budget will follow the same procedures as those for changes to other sponsored project budgets.
 GTF will notify the Controller's Office or GTRI Accounting of any additions or reductions in funding.

 Sub-Projects

 Sub-Projects that are required by the managing units should be established using the procedure in: "Establishing Sponsored Sub-Project Numbers".

-Forms: GTF Gift Transmittal Form.pdf
+Forms: gift transmittal form workday.pdf

 Expenditure of GTF Funds